joshbegley/nyt-latest/previous.md

 `As a backlash grows over data centers, more local officials are facing recall elections for their support of the computing sites.`\
 https://www.nytimes.com/2026/08/19/technology/data-centers-voter-concerns-independence-missouri.html

-**How One County Profited From Data Centers Amid a Growing National Backlash**\
+**A County Got Rich From Data Centers.
+Some Question ‘At What Cost?’**\
-`Loudoun County, Va., has gotten rich hosting more than 250 data centers, allowing it to cut property taxes.
-Other locales are taking note, even as a nationwide backlash over data centers grows.`\
+`Loudoun County, Va., hosts more than 250 data centers that bring in huge tax revenues.
+But some officials and residents worry the county has become too dependent on that cash.`\
 https://www.nytimes.com/2026/08/19/technology/data-centers-backlash-loudoun-virginia.html

 **After Youth Outcry, Vietnam Says Former Official Caused Fatal Crash at Tree 55**\